 The waitress walked over with a cup of fresh coffee for Arlene and pulled out her little order pad and started writing.
 She didn’t need to ask what they were having as the women always ordered the same thing, but she had to have it on paper to give to the cook.
 He couldn’t see the front too well and had no idea who was in the diner ordering food.

 Arlene looked up at her.
 “I want pancakes today.”

-The waitress eyed her suspiciously as Marnie gasped and Peggy had a look of disbelief.
+The waitress eyed her suspiciously as Bertie gasped and Peggy had a look of disbelief.
 “You’re changing your order?”
-Marnie stated as much as she asked.
+Bertie stated as much as she asked.

 Arlene looked at her and laughed.
 “I am.”
 She looked at Peggy.
 “Maybe that’s what your chill was about.”